mobxjs/mobx.dart/docs/docs/development/blueprint.md

 ---
 title: Blueprint
+description: This document outlines the core behaviors of MobX that need to be implemented for an effective reactive system.
 ---

 This document outlines the core behaviors of MobX that need to be implemented for an effective reactive system.